bezzlab/mzIdentMLVisualiser/README.md

 # mzIdentMLVisualiser

 This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).
+This repository provides you source code of the java library and other installation files to integrate visualisation plugin into your existing galaxy instanse.
+There are five main folders:
+* mzIdentMLExtractor - Java library which converts proteomics data of mzIdentML to JSON files[Not required for the installation]
+* mzIdentMLToJSON - Galaxy Tool
+* protviewer - Galaxy plugin(client side)
+* sampleFiles - sample configurations and other sample files
+* webcontroller - Galaxy plugin (Server side)

+Galaxy visualisation plugin files are splitted into two folders which are called protviewer and webcontroller.
-Here, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary JSON files to speed up data loading for visualisation plugin.
-Although it is optional to use, we strongly recommend to use this galaxy tool prior to visualize mzIdentML files for a much faster visualising speed.
+Additionally, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary JSON files to speed up data loading for visualisation plugin.
+You need to integrate both plugin and tool in order to work with the visualisation, because galaxy tool contains dependancy files for the visualisation plugin.
+Although it is mandatory to integrate both plugin and tool, after the integration, you can use plugin alone without using galaxy tool.
+However, we strongly recommend to use this galaxy tool prior to visualize mzIdentML files for a much faster visualising speed.

 ## Installation

 Installation instructions are provided below.
 These instructions assume that you already have Galaxy installed and have admin access to that installation.
 If you do not already have Galaxy, please refer link [here](https://wiki.galaxyproject.org/Admin/GetGalaxy).

+In order to proceed, please download this repository to your machine by cloning the repository.
+If you downloaded as a zip file, then extract the zip file.

 ### Install Galaxy Visualisation Plugin

 #### Step 1 - Enable visualisation from the configuration file
-* You need to make sure you have enabled visualisation plugins on your Galaxy installation.
+* You need to make sure, you have enabled visualisation plugins on your Galaxy installation.
 Go to your *galaxy.ini* configuration file (located in ```<your galaxy directory>/config/```) and search for *visualization_plugins_directory* setting.
 There, assign your visualisation directory as below, if it is not already asigned:

 ```bash
 # Visualizations config directory: where to look for individual visualization plugins.